 SQL Server Reporting Services (unless installed with/from SQL Express)

 SQL Server Master Data Services (requires Enterprise edition)

 See if SQL Express includes the desired component or service and if there are no technical limitations.
 SQL Server Express is free of charge.

-If something is available for download from the Microsoft website, check the EULA.
+If you find something you want to download from the Microsoft website, make sure to check the license agreement.
 Even if it is free, there may be restrictions on what you can do with it.

 SQL Server Data Quality Services (DQS)

 However, SSIS, which also comes with SQL Standard, includes DQS components.
-And I see it installed with SQL Standard quite often.
+And we see it installed with SQL Standard quite often.

 "But I installed SSIS with SSDT, so it's free in that case, isn't it?"

 Incorrect.
 It may only be used as a part of SSDT if you comply with this: